Denial of Peter

 The Denial of Peter (or Peter's Denial) refers to three acts of denial of Jesus by the Apostle Peter as described in all four Gospels of the New Testament.
+Most New Testament scholars accept the historicity of the Denial of Peter.

 All four Canonical Gospels state that during Jesus's Last Supper with his disciples, he predicted that Peter would deny knowledge of him, stating that Peter would disown him before the rooster crowed the next morning.
 (Note: In some manuscripts of the Gospel of Mark, Jesus says that by the time the rooster had crowed twice, Peter would have denied him three times—the rooster crows once when Peter goes out to an entryway from the courtyard of the high priest after his first denial to a servant girl of the high priest and again as soon as he denies Jesus to a small group, which may have already heard him make his second denial to the servant girl.)
 Following the arrest of Jesus, Peter denied knowing him three times, but after the third denial, he heard the rooster crow and recalled the prediction as Jesus turned to look at him.
 Peter then began to cry bitterly.
 (Note: In the Gospel of John, Peter does not react to the rooster's crowing; unlike the Synoptics, he is not said to recall Jesus' prediction nor to express regret about his denials.)
 This final incident is known as the Repentance of Peter.

 The turbulent emotions behind Peter's denial and later repentance have been the subject of major works of art for centuries.
 Examples include Caravaggio's Denial of Saint Peter, which is now at the Metropolitan Museum of Art.
 The incidents have also inspired segments in various films related to the life and death of Jesus Christ (for instance, when Francesco De Vito performed as Peter in The Passion of the Christ) as well as references in musical works, both religious and secular.